 On examining the Thames VC, it was important to establish that it was an original issue.
 Duplicate VCs can often be found as a result of the originals being worn and lost on active service, or sold by impoverished recipients.

-It was inspected by Hancock’s (who manufacture VCs) as well as experts from various museums.
+It was inspected by Hancocks (the sole supplier of VCs since 1856) as well as experts from various museums.
 They concluded that it was genuine, but that it had been damaged as a result of its immersion in the Thames.

 The cross was subjected to X-ray fluorescence to determine its composition.
-This allowed it to be compared with 42 VC examples of known provenance and lent greater credibility to its authenticity.
-The Thames cross sits comfortably within the expected profile for a VC of this age.
+It could then be compared with 42 other VC examples of known provenance to bolster its authenticity.
+It was found to sit comfortably within the expected profile for a VC of this age.

-How the VC ended up in the Thames remains a mystery, and it is still not possible to determine which man it belonged to.
+How the VC ended up in the Thames remains a mystery, and it's still not possible to determine which man it belonged to.
 But what can be said for certain is that both were brave young soldiers whose actions deserve to be remembered.